 Kava is a common herb that some people take to help them sleep better and reduce stress and anxiety.
-Some individuals equate the soothing, euphoric impact of this herb extract to that of alcohol or cannabis.
+Some individuals equate this herb extract’s soothing, euphoric impact to alcohol or cannabis.
 (3)

 It has gained interest in the medical world as a viable therapy for high-functioning anxiety due to its calming properties.

-Kava has a modest anxiety-relieving effect, but it can potentially cause serious liver damage, according to the National Institutes of Health.
+According to the National Institutes of Health, Kava has a modest anxiety-relieving effect but can potentially cause severe liver damage.
 (4)

 In the United States, it is still allowed to sell kava, although the Food and Drug Administration (FDA) advises that it be used with caution.
 (5)

-Kava comes in a variety of forms, including tea, powder, capsules, and liquid.
+Kava comes in various forms, including tea, powder, capsules, and liquid.
 Though further study is needed, it is widely acknowledged that daily consumption in any form should not exceed 250 milligrams.

-If you are thinking about using kava as a supplement, consider speaking to your doctor about your objectives.
+If you are considering using kava as a supplement, consider speaking to your doctor about your objectives.

-Long-term usage of chamomile extract greatly lowered moderate to severe symptoms of generalized anxiety disorder, according to 2016 research.
+Long-term usage of chamomile extract considerably lowered moderate to severe symptoms of generalized anxiety disorder, according to 2016 research.
 However, it did not prevent the occurrence of future symptoms.
 (7)

-The presence of phenolic chemicals in chamomile, such as flavonoids, quinones, phenolic acids, and other antioxidant substances, contributes to its calming properties.
+The presence of phenolic chemicals in chamomiles, such as flavonoids, quinones, phenolic acids, and other antioxidant substances, contributes to its calming properties.
 It also aids in the reduction of stress-related appetite loss.

-Chamomile is available in a variety of forms, including capsules, liquid extracts, tinctures, teas, and topical treatments.
+Chamomile is available in various forms, including capsules, liquid extracts, tinctures, teas, and topical treatments.
 Tea is the most basic form.

 Each type has a different daily dose.
-400 to 1600 mg per day in split doses for capsules, 1 to 4 mL three times a day for liquid extract.
+400 to 1600 mg daily in split doses for capsules, 1 to 4 mL three times daily for liquid extract.
 In the case of a tincture, 15 mL three to four times per day and one to four cups of tea per day should suffice.

 Chamomile may interact negatively with a variety of medicines.
-Before using chamomile, talk to your doctor about any possible interactions with any products or drugs you are taking.
+Before using chamomile, talk to your doctor about possible interactions with any products or drugs you take.

 When benzodiazepines, barbiturates, opioids, anti-seizure medicines, certain antidepressants, and alcohol are used together, they might cause drowsiness.
 Moreover, as chamomile is comparable to estrogen, it may interfere with the efficacy of hormone therapy.

-Even though there are many possible adverse effects and interactions listed here, the dangers connected with chamomile have not been thoroughly investigated.
+Even though many possible adverse effects and interactions are listed here, the dangers connected with chamomile have not been thoroughly investigated.

 Ashwagandha is an adaptogenic herb used in Ayurveda medicine, an Indian system of treatment that uses herbs and nutrients to cure the body.
-Because some people believe it smells like horse sweat, the term is Sanskrit meaning the fragrance of a horse.
+Because some people believe it smells like horse sweat, the term Sanskrit means a horse’s fragrance.